Four thousand run from the bulls in Virginia event

 It was the first event of what promoters say will be a nationwide, 10-city bull-running tour modeled on the annual Pamplona event.

-“I just didn’t want to die, to get trampled by bulls and die,” said Cat Jones, 22, who works in engineering and traveled from New York City for the run.
+“I just didn’t want to die, to get trampled by bulls and die,” said Cat Brown, 22, who works in engineering and traveled from New York City for the run.

 “It was a rush ... a shot of adrenalin,” she said.